frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 Successfully update package 'Newtonsoft.Json' version from 10.0.2 to 11.0.1' in '<path>\packages.props'.
 Successfully added package 'Newtonsoft.Json' to ProjectA.

-//Removing a package reference in a project
+//Removing a package reference in a project - Does not remove from CPVMF ProjectA> dotnet remove package netwonsoft.json Successfully removed package 'Newtonsoft.Json' from ProjectA.

-ProjectA> dotnet remove package netwonsoft.json Successfully removed package 'Newtonsoft.Json' from ProjectA.
+//Removing a package from the solution/Repo - removes from CPVMF as well as from all the projects SolutionDir> dotnet remove package netwonsoft.json Successfully removed package 'Newtonsoft.Json' from 'packages.props'.
+Successfully removed package 'Newtonsoft.Json' from ProjectA, ProjectB and ProjectD.

 // Consolidate packages in the CPVMF - removing packages that are not referenced in the projects ProjectA> dotnet nuget consolidate [path to CPVMF or a solution]